 Today, information is power and business dynamics demands availability of information round the clock.
-CXOs and IT managers today simply cannot escape the burden of cost optimization, and technology is a major cost.
-IT expenditures are driven by ROI, and IT leaders find the walk on the edge of utility vs costs – a sharp blade to negotiate on.
-That’s where, efficiency (cost and operational) becomes the deciding factor in the networking technology strategy.
+CXOs and IT managers today simply cannot escape the burden of cost optimisation, and technology is a major cost.
+IT expenditures are driven by ROI and IT leaders find the walk on the edge of utility vs costs, a sharp blade to negotiate on.
+Efficiency (cost and operational) then usually becomes the deciding factor in the networking technology strategy.

-With the right technologies and platform in place, it may even be possible to tilt the balance on the side of cost optimization, without compromising on efficiency or security.
+With the right technologies and platform in place, it may even be possible to tilt the balance on the side of cost optimisation, without compromising on efficiency or security.

 1. Deploy an intelligent network with automation capabilities

 It’s a big investment, so ask the relevant questions and make prudent choices.
-You need a network platform that not only provides basic connectivity but also the base for next generation applications that allows innovative add-ons.
-Investments in a network deployment that can be automated has intuitive abilities and can be relied upon to be secure and agile – ensure maximum RoI.
-While analyzing the TCO of a network platform, also consider the costs of support, energy, and product life.
-Ensuring these do not become ambiguous issues later on helps to save costs upfront.
+You need a network platform that not only provides basic connectivity but also the base for next generation applications that allow innovative add-ons.
+Investments in a network deployment that can be automated, has intuitive abilities and can be relied upon to be secure and agile – ensure maximum RoI.
+While analysing the TCO of a network platform, also consider the costs of support, energy, and product life.
+Ensuring these do not become ambiguous issues later on, helps to save costs upfront.
 Then, it’s time to look into the actual business benefits.
 These could cover the absence of (or minimal) downtime, productivity enhancement such as network uptime, user productivity, and security.
-These, if handled judiciously, will ensure optimal costs savings.
+These, is handled judiciously, will ensure optimal costs savings.

 While selecting a networking technology, make sure it assures:

-- Open, Scalable and software-driven architecture – to meet the need of today and future.
+- Open, Scalable and software driven architecture to meet the need of today & future.

 - Reduced power consumption – By device itself to operate and cooling requirement.

-- You must understand that there is a paradigm shift globally in networking infrastructure technologies and usage.
-The world is looking at Green Network branches, so plan for virtualized, converged networks that are completely SLA-driven and easier to manage.
+- Understand – there is a paradigm shift globally, in networking infrastructure technologies and usage – the world is looking at Green network branches- so plan for virtualised, converged networks that are completely SLA driven and easier to manage

-- A Service-Oriented Architecture (SOA) Network could help improve user experience.
+- A SOA could help improve user experience

-Opting for a single vendor network infrastructure has its advantages; the biggest one being cost optimization it offers!
-A single line service, a singular helpdesk and a single point of contact for support should be your objective.
-While juggling various products to get a network infrastructure in place may initially look like it saves some of your budget; however, that will not be the case in the long run.
+Opting for a single vendor network infrastructure has its advantages, the biggest one being cost optimisation it offers!
+A single line service, a singular helpdesk and a single point of contact for support, should be your objective.
+While juggling various products to get a network infrastructure in place may initially look like it saves some of your budget, in the long run, that will not be the case.

-A composite vendor environment demands a skilled manager, and that is a cost in itself.
-Allowing a single vendor to take care of your end to end network integration saves that cost as well as squarely places the onus of zero downtime on the vendor.
+A composite vendor environment demands a skilled manager, and that is in itself a cost.
+Allowing a single vendor to take care of your end to end network integration saves that cost, as well as squarely places the onus of zero downtime on the vendor.
 This means resources and complexity saved at your end, leaving your skilled resources to attend to more significant operations – like the growth of your business!

 3. Monitor your network

 Network monitoring is every bit as critical as the network itself.
-In fact, not monitoring the network is the biggest mistake enterprises make, which makes them vulnerable to all sorts of risks, including security, downtime and even excessive energy usage, which result in huge costs.
-Enterprises ignorant of what links are down and what points are vulnerable are completely exposed to all sorts of risks.
-Real-time analysis and monitoring of the network is a must to detect any anomalies.
+In fact, not monitoring the network is the single biggest mistake enterprises make, which makes them vulnerable to all sorts of risks- security, downtime and even excessive energy usage- all definitive extra and huge costs.
+Enterprises ignorant of what links are down and what points are vulnerable, are completely exposed to all sorts of risks.
+Real time analysis and monitoring of the network is a must to detect any anomalies.
 Each of the network applications should be trained to identify anything amiss- by way of predictive and pre-emptive analysis.

 Of course, the biggest beneficiary of real time network monitoring will be security assessment.
 Given that security breach could also trigger the biggest losses, the investment in a monitoring app is certainly worth every bit.
-The key here is proactive monitoring and immediate action on an anomaly, without waiting for it to mushroom into a threat.
+Of course, the key here is proactive monitoring and immediate action on an anomaly, without waiting for it to mushroom into a threat.

-What the CIOs need to do is – draw an architecture that integrates the critical innovations in networking (that includes these technologies) in their roadmap for new features.
-This will not only help improve process and productivity within the organization but also reduce operational cost to manage infrastructure and ensure that it is adaptable to meet demands of new applications roll out.
+What the CIOs need to do is draw an architecture that integrates the critical innovations in networking (that includes these technologies) in their roadmap for new features.
+This will not only help to improve process and productivity within the organisation but also reduce operational cost to manage infrastructure and ensure that it is adaptable to meet demands of new applications roll out.